petebunting/Sfm/README.rst

 To enable use of MicMac and scripts for those who fear the command line...

+This is just a front-end for the native MicMac QT menus at present.
+The scaled versions that utilise the script functionality are not done as yet, but will be added in due course.

 NOT FINISHED!!!
 Please wait until I upload to the repo.....

 ...
 Unles you wish to manually paste it into your plugin folder and alter the mm3d variable to your own micmac bin path